cms-patatrack/patatrack-website/wiki/cuda2sycl_rules.md

 The CUDA methods are:

 - ```cudaMallocHost()```: pinned host memory.
 A dev_ptr is passed to it and it is the host pointer accessible from the device.
 This memory is directly accessible from the device.
 - ```cudaHostAlloc()```: pinned host memory mapped into the device address space (zero-copy).
 It will avoid the explicit data movement between host and device.
 Although zero-copy improves the PCIe transfer rates, it is required to be synchronized whenever data is shared between host and device.
-- ```cudaHostAllocPortable``` that allows to allocate memory that will be considered as pinned memory by all CUDA contexts, not just the one that performed the allocation.
+The flag ```cudaHostAllocPortable``` allows to allocate memory that will be considered as pinned memory by all CUDA contexts, not just the one that performed the allocation.
 -```cudaHostGetDevicePointer```: this function provides the device pointer for mapped, pinned memory.

 In SYCL there are: